Connecting With Prospects

 But don’t stop there.
 Remember that people prefer to learn in different ways and that not everyone likes to read.
 What I am saying is that many people prefer to listen to the information they are seeking.
 Hosting your own teleseminars is an excellent way to get started with this, and you may also want to go a step further and turn your calls into podcasts.

-I have been doing this regularly since the end of 2007 and find that it continues to help me connect with prospects on a daily basis.
+I have been doing this regularly since the end of 2007 and find that it continues to help me in my goal of connecting with prospects on a daily basis.

 Also, the more you write and speak the more proficient you become at each of these skills.
 Practice is an important part of becoming a successful online entrepreneur.

 The final method of connecting with prospects is to create short videos to post to your YouTube channel.
 Keep them under five minutes in length and be sure to say your name and website at the beginning and at the end of each video.
+Be willing to get out of your comfort zone with this.
 My videos tend to be more about my lifestyle, but I also use them to give training on specific parts of my business.

 Connecting with prospects on a regular basis will help you to grow your business exponentially over a short period of time.
 It will also hone your skills as an author, speaker, and presenter.
 Becoming more skilled as a professional will serve you well for years to come and help you to help others more completely.